jackandcarter/DemiCat/README.md

 Run the helper script to bootstrap both the Python and .NET parts of the project.
-It creates a virtual environment, installs dependencies from `demibot/pyproject.toml`, and builds the Dalamud plugin.
+It creates a virtual environment, installs dependencies from `demibot/pyproject.toml`, and builds the Dalamud plugin in Release mode.

 ```bash
 bash scripts/setup_env.sh